fraterenz/Project/README.md

     We define the popularity score of an article as:

-         SCORE = w1 * views + w2 * links + w3 * references + w4 * length
+         SCORE =  views +  links +  references +  length

-        w1, w2, w3 and w4 are arbitrary weigths that normalize the features.

-    We have noticed that the features references,length and views seem to follow a power law.
-Therefore, we use the 1/median to construct the weights associated to them.
+        all the features are standardized using [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html#sklearn.preprocessing.MinMaxScaler).
+To be able to measure the influence of each component, they need to be comparable and thus on the same range to compute the popularity score.
+For this reason, we transform the features by scaling each feature to a range between 0 and 1.
+We used this standardization approach instead of normalization to maintain the structure of the data, i.e. to preserve the distribution of the features.

 # Data distribution
 * **Distribution of articles for each keyword**: {war riot conflict protest revolt operation attack annexation genocide insurgency crisis confrontation clash}